ShaheerCH/React-Capstone/README.md

 ## Acknowledgments

-- Hat tip to [Dennis Sakwa](https://www.behance.net/sakwadesignstudio) for the design
+- Hat tip to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the design